CaliforniaHerps.com

 observation link

-All of the snakes on this page except for those marked as "Species Not Known" are the same species.
+All of the snakes shown on this page are the same species (unless they are shown as "Species Not Known").

-The SSAR, whose list is followed by this website, has recognized that the species Lampropeltis zonata - California Mountain Kingsnake now consists of two species.
-(It was formerly was viewed as one species with seven subspecies.)
+The SSAR, whose list is generally followed by this website, has recognized that the species Lampropeltis zonata - California Mountain Kingsnake now consists of two species.
+(It was formerly viewed as one species with several subspecies - Map.)

 The second species is Lampropeltis zonata - California Mountain Kingsnake.
 (No subspecies of the two species are recognized.)

-This page follows the two-species taxonomy but pictures of the snakes are organized in groups based on their former subspecies.
+This page follows the two-species taxonomy but pictures of the snakes are organized in groups based on their former subspecies, to show the variation present in the species:

 San Diego Mountain Kingsnake